Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Problem-Specific Parameters

 Now, we can extend \Cref{lem-2-vertex-connected-component} to graphs which are not $2$-vertex connected.
-The idea of the proof of \Cref{thm-fpt-for-2n-ell} is that if the number of $2$-vertex connected components or $2$-edge connected components is more than~$\ell$, we have a yes-instance.
+The idea is that if the number of $2$-vertex connected components or $2$-edge connected components is more than~$\ell$, we have a yes-instance.
 Then, with the help of \Cref{lem-2-vertex-connected-component} we can show that each $2$-edge connected component is small.

-\begin{observation} Let~$G$ be a graph with a cut vertex~$v$ and let~$X_1, \ldots, X_t$ be the connected components of~$G-v$.
-Every unsafe spanning connected subgraph~$T$ of~$G$ induces an unsafe spanning connected subgraph for the graph~$G[X_i\cup\{v\}]$ for each~$i\in[t]$.
-Furthermore, the union of all~$i\in[t]$ of the unsafe spanning connected subgraph~$T_i$ for~$G[X_i\cup\{v\}]$ is a unsafe spanning connected subgraph for~$G$. \end{observation}